PennockTech/textar/README.md

 pipe entries through jq(1) freely.
 The requirement of `jsonmulti` for all intermediate lines to be indented is designed to allow this.

+### Extraction

+The file format has nothing to say about what flags must be supported by what tools, but our tools will aim for "typical Unix long-opts flag-handling".
+I intend to bias more towards the flexibility of pax(1) than towards compatibility with tar(1).

+Note though that the design of textar very deliberately is such that if you want to extract one file from the archive and don't want to figure out arcane command-line flags, then you can open the `.textar` file up in a text viewer or text editor and copy/paste the contents out.
+It's crude, but it's _fast_ for ad-hoc usage and it should be reliable.

+### Execution

 The support of MIME types as a file type is for a vague notion of cloud-init or desktop MIME dispatch.
 To avoid ambiguity or frivolous usage, this specification is explicit that such entries should NOT be extracted as regular files.

+Textar tools will not default to executing content from an archive; but textar's format is designed so that a client tool can make an assertion such
+as:

+> Files with `type="application/x-foo"`, if accompanied by an entry of
+> `type="signature/signify"` made by one of keys X, Y or Z, and if that
+> signature is valid, will be fed as input to the "foo" command.

+Some tools might be a lot more permissive in what they'll execute.
+But the library default, and main tools shipped, will never execute content from scripts.
+The default is caution, while letting folks build system initialization files if need be.